-What follows in the file is a list of tables in the same format as they were displayed in the View Results GUI of the program, one for each of the pulses and for all the pupil and measurement variables.
-The right and left pupil profile are reported again below this list of tables.

-Finally, a complete table is provided at the very bottom which includes all stimulus and variables values.
-This table can be selected and pasted onto a clean new Excel spread sheet for further analysis and statistics.
+What follows in the same file is a list of tables in the same format as they were displayed in the View Results GUI of the program, one for each of pulse and for all the pupil and measurement variables.
+The right and left pupil profiles are reported again below this list of tables.
+Finally, a complete table is provided at the very bottom which includes again all stimulus and variables values.
+This table can be selected and pasted onto a clean new Excel spreadsheet for further analysis and statistics.
 The names of the columns should be self-explanatory.
-Note that the third and fourth columns named Stimulus Sections Start Index and Stimulus Sections End Index indicate the index of the pupil profile in sections <RIGHT-PUPIL-DATA> or <LEFT-PUPIL-DATA> corresponding to that specific row (pulse) in the table.
-This is to allow further analysis of the corresponding raw pupil profile.
+Note that the third and fourth columns named Stimulus Sections Start Index and Stimulus Sections End Index indicate the index of the pupil profile in sections <RIGHT-PUPIL-DATA> or <LEFT-PUPIL-DATA> corresponding to that specific row (pupil light reflex) in the table.
+This is to allow further analysis of the raw pupil profile corresponding to that analysis.